TheThinkingHome/Automations/blueprints/template/battery_sentinel.md

 ### Filter by Label

 A label lets you tag the exact devices you care about and watch only those, for example a `battery_watch` label on your critical infrastructure.
-There is one rule that decides whether this works at all:

-**The label must live on the battery entity, not on the device.**

 Home Assistant lets you apply a label to an entity, a device, or an area, and these are separate attachment points.
-This blueprint reads labels at the entity level.
-A label on a battery entity is found and watched.
-A label on a device is not, because the label sits on the device, not on the entities inside it.
+Battery Sentinel reads **all three**.
+A label applied directly to a battery entity is found.
+A label applied to a *device* is expanded to that device's battery entities.
+A label applied to an *area* is expanded to the battery entities in that area.
+So you can label whatever is most convenient, the entity, its device, or its room, and the sensor finds the battery either way.

-Do this, label the battery entity itself:

 ```yaml
         include_target: